This article is taken from our Understanding machine learning in fraud prevention eBook. To read the full book, download here.

 Rule-based mitigation involves identifying characteristics and thresholds that, when exceeded, block traffic or a traffic source.
 Rule-based mitigation is good when you know the characteristics that define a particular fraud tactic, such as an impossibly short click to install time.
 But, it is near impossible to formulate rules for fraud tactics that you have never encountered before.

-For a rule to be created, a new fraud type must be observed at scale which means it is impacting your budget for some time before it can even be recognised.
+For a rule to be created, a new fraud type must be observed at a scale which means it is impacting your budget for some time before it can even be recognised.
 Analysts then need to find the characteristics to confidently filter it from valid traffic and distil them into rules.
 This process takes time – if you rely solely on rules, you are exposed and fraud is taking your ad spend until that rule exists to stop it.
 Rules are reactive – a new fraud type exists, then a rule is created.
 It is always fraud first, then rule.

 To stop new fraud tactics, or zero day fraud, and stop the flow of money to fraudsters, a more proactive approach is required.
 That is where machine learning comes in.